tidepool-org/development/README.md

 tidepool server-init
 ```

-This will save the Kubernetes server config to the path defined in your `$KUBECONFIG` environment variable and install the `metrics-server` service.
+This will save the Kubernetes server config to the path defined in your `$KUBECONFIG` environment variable.
 This is only required for the initial server provisioning.

 For subsequent server starts, run: